crsx/hacs/README.md

 How to Install
 ----

-The current version of HACS is version 0.9.11.

 The installation method depends on how you obtained HACS.

 In any case you must have internet access when installing.